2024 Best General Journalism Schools in Mississippi

 The schools below may not offer all types of journalism degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-It's difficult to beat University of Mississippi if you wish to pursue a degree in general journalism.
-Located in the remote town of University, Ole Miss is a public university with a fairly large student population.
+It's hard to beat University of Mississippi if you wish to pursue a degree in general journalism.
+Located in the town of University, Ole Miss is a public university with a very large student population.
 A Best Colleges rank of #361 out of 2,217 colleges nationwide means Ole Miss is a great university overall.

-There were about 35 general journalism students who graduated with this degree at Southern Miss in the most recent data year.
+There were approximately 25 general journalism students who graduated with this degree at Southern Miss in the most recent data year.

-Every student who is interested in general journalism has to check out Rust College.
-Rust College is a small private not-for-profit college located in the town of Holly Springs.
+Any student who is interested in general journalism needs to check out Rust College.
+Rust College is a small private not-for-profit college located in the distant town of Holly Springs.
 This college ranks 26th out of 26 colleges for overall quality in the state of Mississippi.

-There were about 17 general journalism students who graduated with this degree at Rust College in the most recent data year.
+There were approximately 17 general journalism students who graduated with this degree at Rust College in the most recent year we have data available.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.